 This guidance on engaging agency workers is written in line with the Agency Workers Regulations 2010 (the regulations).
 This legislation gives rights to agency workers to a form of equal treatment; after a qualifying period of 12 weeks.
 From the 13th week onwards their basic terms and conditions of employment must be no less favourable than the terms they would have been entitled to, had they been employed directly by the hiring organisation.

-There are also some specific rights that agency workers gain from their first working day (see section 6 below).
+There are also some specific rights that agency workers gain from their first working day (see section 6).
 These changes increase the cost of hiring agency workers particularly after 12 weeks in the University.

-The Regulations give agency workers after 12 weeks of working in the University, the right to equal treatment with permanent staff in terms of the following terms and conditions: - pay - annual leave - rest periods and breaks - the duration of their working time - night work
+The regulations give agency workers after 12 weeks of working in the University, the right to equal treatment with permanent staff in terms of the following terms and conditions:

-5. The 12-week qualifying period for main rights
+The 12 week qualifying period for main rights

 The rights of agency workers to equal treatment with respect to relevant terms and conditions will not apply until they have worked in the same role for a hirer (the University) for 12 continuous weeks.
 Importantly, any change of agency through whom the worker is hired during the 12-week period will not affect qualification.

 There is no minimum amount of work that will need to be completed in order for a week to count as one of the 12 for qualification purposes.

 Once an agency worker has completed the qualifying period, they will remain qualified for equal treatment until there is a break of sufficient length to break ‘continuity’.
 This would be a break between assignments with the same hirer of more than six weeks, provided that it is not for one of the prescribed reasons (for example sickness absence, jury service, strike action) which 'pauses' the clock or pregnancy, childbirth, maternity during which it continues to 'tick'.